 So to provide a valuable and reliable communication platform Microsoft has come up with Microsoft Azure Service Bus.
 In this article, we will look at this technology offering and see how well it can be utilized.

 If we have to define what is Microsoft Azure Service Bus then we can say that is is one of the reliable information delivery services that are available in the market right now.

 The main purpose of Microsoft Azure Service Bus is that it will make the communication part easier between both the parties that are exchanging data.
 The need for communication facilitator is there when two parties are looking to transfer the data.

 In a sense, this is more like a postal service in the real world.
 With the help of postal service, one can send any time of information in the form of a letter or in the form a package from one place to another place and there is no place restriction.

 The same way Azure Service Bus works and it is flexible in terms of delivering information from the sender to the recipient and vice versa.
 This is fulfilled by the messaging service which makes sure that the information is delivered between the two parties even though they both are not online at the same time.

 2. Required signature

 The Azure relay is a centralized service which supports various transport protocols and standard web services throughout.
 Some of them are included below:

 Azure Relay provides a ton of benefits and also one limitation is that both the server and the client should be online at the same time in order to mutually exchange or receive messages.

-Brokered messaging is completely contrary to the Azure relay.
+Brokered messaging is completely contrary to the Azure Relay.
 In this type of messaging, the service doesn’t require both the server and the client to be online at the same time.
 It can work in asynchronous mode.
 This service type has its own benefits compared to Azure relay.
-So basically whenever the server or the client is on they exchange the information.
+So basically whenever the server or the client is on the exchange the information.